-Drawn to music from a young age, she grew up in a family where performing was the norm.
+Described by The Times as ‘One of the most versatile singers on the jazz/blues circuit, opening up her own Third Way, part-cabaret, part pop concert’ Kate grew up in a family where performing was the norm.
 Her father is the broadcaster David Dimbleby, and her mother was a trained classical singer.
 Her uncle on her mother’s side played jazz piano, trumpet and blues harp, and inspired her with his collection of gramaphone records.

-As a jazz singer, Kate has released four albums, sold out the Festival Hall, toured internationally and appeared regularly on national radio.
+Signed by Black Box Music in 1998, Kate has worked with some of the UK’s finest jazz musicians.
+Her first album was produced by Richard Niles and toured the UK.
 Her second album, Ain’t This Cosy, inspired by the life and music of Peggy Lee and recorded with the Geoff Eales trio, was released in 2000 to accompany a 50 date sell-out national tour of her one-woman show Fever!
-The Making of Peggy Lee, written by Lucy Powell.
-The show went on to tour Australia and New Zealand and Kate was asked to devise a show with the BBC Big Band at the Festival Hall in 2003 which toured theatres around the UK.
+The Making of Peggy Lee.
+The show went on to tour Australia and New Zealand and Kate was asked to create a show with the BBC Big Band at the Festival Hall in 2003.

 Kate went on to devise the live cabaret shows Music to Watch Boys By and in I’m a Woman with One Man Two Guvnors/Cirque du Soleil director Cal McCrystal.
 Both shows were critically acclaimed and had extensive runs in the UK and toured internationally.

 Her debut album of original songs “Things As They Are” was re-released in 2014 by Proper Music.
 The album features Kate’s original band, Malcolm Edmonstone on piano, Jonty Fisher on bass and Ben Reynolds on drums with songs inspired by her time living on Vancouver Island in Canada.